 When troubleshooting a set that is shut down, make certain the generator set cannot be accidentally restarted.
-Place the Run/Stop/Remote switch in the STOP position.
-Turn off or remove AC power from the battery charger and then remove the negative battery cable from the set starting battery.
+Place the Run/Stop/Remote switch in the STOP position and remove the negative battery cable from the set starting battery.

 AWARNING Accidental starting of the generator set during troubleshooting can cause severe personal injury or death.
 Disable the generator set before troubleshooting.